olaoyesalem/AlephZeroScan_UI/README.md

 - **Event Blocks:** Elevate your insights by exploring event blocks.
 Gain a nuanced understanding of diverse activities pulsating through the Aleph Zero network.

-- **Documentation Link:** Effortlessly glide into the depths of Aleph Zero's capabilities.
-The project seamlessly integrates with the Aleph Zero documentation, ensuring you have all the knowledge at your fingertips.

 ### AlephZero SUBQL
 [link](https://github.com/olaoyesalem/alephZeroScan_suql.git)